Victor-Silvis/RecommenderSystems/README.md

   The recommendation process is based solely on observed user rating patterns and the similarity between users, rather than explicit attributes of users or items.

 - **Incorporating Item Features:**
   One variation incorporates item features alongside user-item interactions to assess whether this additional information enhances recommendation accuracy.
+This can also be seen as a collaborative filtering and content based system hybrid.

 - **Prediction Methods:**
   - **Regression-based Prediction:** Predicts a numerical rating that a user might assign to an unseen item.